 - Users must clean the microwaves, vending machines, and refrigerators (handles, keypads, door, inside, etc.) themselves after each usage.
 Signage and wipes will be placed by each appliance, stating usage guidelines.

 Campus Dining Options

-Campus food services and other food and beverage vendors will not be operating at DMACC facilities during the spring completion session or the summer 2020 term.
+Campus food services and other food and beverage vendors will not be operating at this time.
 DMACC will work with vendors to determine when it is appropriate for services to resume.

-Vending machines will not be available for employees and students.
+Vending machines are available for employees and students.